-- India has considered multiple time zones a few times, but didn’t take a final decision yet.
+- India has considered multiple time zones a few times but didn’t make a final decision yet.

 - Many activists, industrialists, and common people have complained about the effect of IST on their normal daily life.

-- Eastern India is blessed with an abundance of minerals, but still it lags in the economic development from rest of the country because of the less working hours.
-Therefore adding a different Time Zone would provide them more working hours and will help in the development.
+- Eastern India is blessed with an abundance of minerals, but still, it lags in the economic development from the rest of the country because of the less working hours.
+Therefore adding a different Time Zone would provide them with more working hours and will help in the development.

 - Two time zones will create a lot of confusion and would need extra efforts to educate people and will also cause the loss of resources & economy of the state.

-- People travelling across the border of two time zones have to change time everytime they cross the border, and it is confusing.
+- People travelling across the border of two time zones have to change time every time they cross the border, and it will be confusing.

 - With different time zone from the rest of the country, North Eastern states may feel further alienated.

 - With an early start to the day would make people work more energetically and effectively.